Summary information and primary citation

 Abstract

-In vertebrate species the innate immune system down-regulates protein translation in response to viral infection through the action of the dsRNA-activated protein kinase (PKR).
-In some teleost species another protein kinase, PKZ, plays a similar role but instead of dsRNA binding domains, PKZ has Zα domains.
+In vertebrate species, the innate immune system down-regulates protein translation in response to viral infection through the action of the double-stranded RNA (dsRNA)-activated protein kinase (PKR).
+In some teleost species another protein kinase, Z-DNA-dependent protein kinase (PKZ), plays a similar role but instead of dsRNA binding domains, PKZ has Zα domains.
 These domains recognize the left-handed conformer of dsDNA and dsRNA known as Z-DNA/Z-RNA.
-Cyprinid herpesvirus 3 (CyHV-3) infects common and koi carp, that have PKZ, and encodes the ORF112 protein that itself bears a Zα domain, a putative competitive inhibitor of PKZ.
-Here we present the crystal structure of ORF112-Zα in complex with an 18 bp CpG DNA repeat, at 1.5 Å. We demonstrate that the bound DNA is in the left-handed conformation and identify key interactions for the specificity of ORF112.
-Localization of ORF112 protein in stress granules induced in CyHV-3 infected fish cells suggests a functional behaviour similar to that of Zα domains of the interferon-regulated, nucleic acid surveillance proteins ADAR1 and DAI.
+Cyprinid herpesvirus 3 infects common and koi carp, which have PKZ, and encodes the ORF112 protein that itself bears a Zα domain, a putative competitive inhibitor of PKZ.
+Here we present the crystal structure of ORF112-Zα in complex with an 18-bp CpG DNA repeat, at 1.5 Å. We demonstrate that the bound DNA is in the left-handed conformation and identify key interactions for the specificity of ORF112.
+Localization of ORF112 protein in stress granules induced in Cyprinid herpesvirus 3-infected fish cells suggests a functional behavior similar to that of Zα domains of the interferon-regulated, nucleic acid surveillance proteins ADAR1 and DAI.

 Cartoon-block schematics in six views (download the tarball)